CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 }).$mount('#app')
 ```

 Now we should see our application with the railroads and stores layers but with the state initialized from the store.
 Before we end this section, we are going to discuss how we can update the state using mutations.
-We are going to focus in the case of updating the viewstate when there is a change in the viewstate but you can look at the code to see how we have implemented other mutations.
+We are going to focus in the case of updating the viewstate property when there is a change in the map viewstate but you can look at the code to see how we have implemented other mutations.

 We are going to start by defining the mutation.
 For convenience, we declare constants for each mutation in the `src/store/map/constants.js` file.
 In this case the constant is called `SET_VIEWSTATE`: